 Coca-Cola Porcelain Button Sign

 The envy of many Coke collectors, a porcelain button sign of this condition is sought after by many people.
-At 3-foot in diameter, this is a great example from around 1950 with a very strong central image area and bold color.
+At three feet in diameter, this is a great example from around 1950 with a very strong central image area and bold color.
 It has only some extreme outer edge chips and mounting holes, so its overall condition is excellent.
 It sold for $747.50 via Morphy Auctions in 2008.Continue to 20 of 28 below.

 20 of 28